atomicrobot/playbook/content/design/_index.md

 * Snap to pixel grid
 * Keep layers and layer groups well organized and use meaningful names

+# Glyphs and Icons

+Glyphs and icons are used

+* Use the vector based drawing tools in Sketch or Adobe Creative Cloud (Illustrator, XD, Photoshop)
+* Use artboards or slices to speecify exact sizing and for visually centering glyphs/icons
+* Use a consitent style of line weight, corner radius and fill for icons to maintain a coherent design
+* Export the artboars or slices for glyphs and icons as PDF vector files

+# Photography

+* When using photography in an app, export the images as JPG for best comparison and quality

 # Asset Generation

-To simplify the workflow of asset production we use [Generator](http://blogs.adobe.com/photoshopdotcom/2013/09/introducing-adobe-generator-for-photoshop-cc.html) in Photoshop and the [export](http://bohemiancoding.com/sketch/support/documentation/11-exporting/) feature of Sketch.
+To simplify the workflow of asset production we use [Generator](http://blogs.adobe.com/photoshopdotcom/2013/09/introducing-adobe-generator-for-photoshop-cc.html) in Photoshop and the [export](https://www.sketchapp.com/docs/exporting/) feature of Sketch.
 This becomes even more valuable as we iterate on a design.
 These tools allow the assets to be generated, scaled and named appropriately for each device and resolution required.

 # Naming Conventions